Skip to main content

 A NestJS app that embeds a Temporal worker and a small HTTP server.
 It depends on two things you provide:

-2. Outbound HTTPS (443) to the URLs printed during deployment provisioning.
+1. Outbound HTTPS (443) to sevvo’s endpoints and your Temporal address.
 In most environments, no additional egress rules are needed.

 The agent does not require Redis, a cloud secret manager, or an inbound load balancer.